agbommarito/XY-Wifi-Clock/Readme.md

 ###  Function Notes

-Changing the brightness using the buttons is temporary and will reset whenever the auto-brightness is changed by the Day Start or Night Start times.
-However the auto-brightness can be disabled via the checkbox on the config page.
+Changing the brightness using the buttons is temporary and will reset whenever the auto-brightness is changed by the Day or Night start times.
+However this behavior can be disabled via the checkbox on the config page.

 The hotspot will be created using the device name from the configuration page.
 The configuration page can then be accessed through http://192.168.4.1 (which is an ESP device's default).
 The hotspot will be automatically turned off after 5 minutes.

-There some quirks and known issues with ESP devices, especially when accessing the hotspot on certain Android phones.
+It has been reported that there are some quirks and known issues with ESP devices, especially when accessing the hotspot on certain Android phones.
 First, it may not correctly load the clock's configuration if the mobile device still has data mode on.
 So, try turning off mobile data when loading the webpage.
 Second, it appears that Chrome mobile may work better - if there is an error, you can simply pull down to refresh the page (unlike some other mobile browsers).
-Finally, it's important to know that changing the time zone or device name WILL reset the device, turning off the hotspot, so you may need to repeat turning on and connecting to the hotspot after changing timezones.

 ## Thanks